Getting started on a new usability testing project—even if you’ve conducted hundreds of studies before—can be complicated.

 Does the product design team need qualitative or quantitative feedback?
 What if you only have a wireframe or prototype?
 Is there a right and a wrong time to conduct a study?
 What if you need feedback quickly?
 Do you even have time to conduct a study?
 Who’s going to do it?

-In a remote unmoderated usability test, users complete a series of pre-written tasks in their own location with their own device.
-Participants record their screens and speak their thoughts aloud as they complete the tasks, and the researcher reviews the recorded sessions at a later time.
-The researcher doesn’t communicate with the participant in real time.
-The researcher may include follow-up questions as part of the study, or they may follow up with the participant after viewing the session.
+In unmoderated usability testing methods, users complete pre-written tasks with their device in their location.
+Participants record their screens and speak their thoughts aloud as they complete the tasks, and the researcher reviews the recorded sessions later.

 Remote unmoderated usability studies can be used at any stage of the development process.
 They are great when you’d like to:

-Prototype testing involves sharing prototypes or wireframes with participants to view on their desktop or mobile device.
 Testing your prototype with users lets product design teams iterate based on feedback before any code is written, reducing your risk of an unsuccessful launch.
 It can be done in person or remotely, with or without a moderator.

 Let your participants know that they’ll be interacting with a concept rather than a working product so they don’t become confused or frustrated if links don’t work and interactions aren’t fully fleshed out.
 Remind them to express what they expect will happen next.

-A competitor study provides insight into what your competitors are doing well and where your competitive opportunities are.
-In a competitor study, participants interact with one or more of your competitors’ products.
-You can also have participants complete the same tasks on two products, yours and a competitor’s, and compare the experiences.
+You can also have participants complete the same tasks on two products, yours and a competitor's, and compare the experiences.
 They can be done in person or remotely, with or without a moderator.

-Run a competitor study any time you want to observe the UX of a competitor’s product, such as when they launch a new feature or make a big announcement.
 These studies can also be particularly helpful when developing a new product or feature.
 Testing during this phase will help you identify competitive opportunities and advantages before your product is developed.

 You can also test the competitor experience at regular intervals to keep a finger on the pulse of the competition.